SabbirAlFahad/E-commerce-Store---Analysis-Yearly-/README.md

 # E-commerce-Store-Data-Analysis-Yearly

-This is a predictive data analysis project based on E-commerce Store Open Source Data.
+This is a predictive data analysis & data visualization project based on E-commerce Store Open Source Data.

 ** Ultimate goals to achieve with this E-commerce open source data.
 Questions: